 You’ve got the prospect and you’ve learned a lot from the questions you were able to ask them—so how do you continue to grow your leads and reach them more efficiently and effectively?
-One of the best ways to reach a wide group of potential prospects is through Internet marketing.
+One of the best ways to reach a wide group of potential prospects is through online advertising.
 Social media, Google Ads, and using ILS should all be crucial players in your company’s strategy to get new prospects.

 Developing or improving your property management marketing strategy is key to attracting new residents to your properties.
 Learning what worked in attracting past prospects will help with bringing in new ones.
 Work on what is worth the time and/or financial investment—what is actually bringing people to you or what is turning people away?

 Lastly, continue to develop or improve your follow-up process.
 Maybe one prospect never reached back out, but that doesn’t mean they won’t in the future.
 Be sure to continue to touch base with calls and emails while a prospect is “still looking” and always follow up on your leads in a timely manner.
 Maybe your property wasn’t the right place for a prospect, but it could be the perfect place for someone they know!
 If you make the follow-up process enjoyable for that prospect, they may refer you to someone else.